symfony/symfony-docs/security/voters.rst

         protected function supports(string $attribute, $subject): bool
         {
-            // if the attribute isn't one we support, return false if (!in_array($attribute, [self::VIEW, self::EDIT])) {
+            // if the attribute is not one we support, return false if (!in_array($attribute, [self::VIEW, self::EDIT])) {
                 return false;
             }